 Key words

-Pinus rigida, Pitch pine, Mount Desert Island, fire, elevation, resilience, adaptivity, chemical geography
+Pinus rigida, Pitch pine, Mt.
+Desert Island, fire history, elevation, resilience, topography, iWUE, soil water retention

 ABSTRACT

-Globally rare pitch pine (Pinus rigida Miller), the most northerly member of the southern yellow pines, is thought to depend on intermittent fire, which encourages reproduction and niche preservation.
+Globally rare pitch pine (Pinus rigida) is thought to depend on intermittent fire, which encourages reproduction and niche preservation.
 At Mt.
 Desert Island in Acadia National Park (ME, USA) a major, stand-replacing conflagration enveloped a portion of the island in 1947; since then there has been no recurrence of fire.
-Other populations on the island have been unaffected by fire disturbance for over one hundred and twenty years.
-Fire history has been shown to influence plant form and functioning, yet these impacts are not well quantified for pitch pine in relation to other factors known to impact traits of this species.
-Thus we examined the influence of elevation and topography (including slope and aspect) in the absence of fire with regard to pitch pine resistance.
-This was achieved through an analysis of traits of individual trees in four separate stands.
-Significant differences were found in growth, stand density, photosynthetic water use efficiency, foliar nutrients and soil water retention.
-Elevation was found to have a greater influence on measured traits; trees at higher elevation displayed greater water use efficiency, indicating a preference for stress resistance over growth.
-At lower elevation, trees exhibited greater capacity for growth and stand density due to more favorable conditions, including greater soil moisture retention.
-Our insights provide a means to a better understanding of how to promote pitch pine persistence in communities, at varying elevation and topography, where fire is absent, which dot the northeastern and mid-Atlantic U.S. coast.
+Other populations have been unaffected by fire disturbance for over one hundred and twenty years.
+Despite the absence of fire, pitch pine persists at Mt.
+Desert Island, suggesting that other environmental drivers may be as or more important than fire in that system.
+We examined the influence of fire history and topography (i.e., elevation, aspect, and slope) on individual trees in four separate stands at Mt.
+Desert Island.
+Generally, topography was found to be a more important driver of leaf and plant level traits than fire history, with individuals possessing greater stress tolerance traits at high elevation.
+We attribute this to changes in topographical and soil characteristics along the gradient.
+These results challenge the suggestion that fire is the primary driver of pitch pine persistence at Mt.
+Desert Island and indicate that pitch pine has the capacity to thrive across a wider array of environments.
+These results can serve to better understand and manage this species in an ever-changing future world.

 INTRODUCTION